Ra's al Ghul: Mara al Ghul

 Created by Benjamin Percy and Jonboy Meyers, the character debuted in Teen Titans (vol. 6) in December 2016.
 Mara al Ghul is a granddaughter of Ra's al Ghul, daughter to the late Dusan al Ghul and a cousin to Damian Wayne.
 Introduced as an enemy to Damian, she was also raised by the League of Assassins.
 She and Damian were both members of the Demon's Fist, an elite group within the League.
 Damian was supposed to lead the Demon's Fist, but Mara now leads the group instead since Damian chose to side with his father over the League.
 Mara hates Damian after he left her with a scar across her right eye during a training session when they were younger.
 Mara has not inherited her father's albinism; she has black hair with red bangs.
 Like the rest of her family she is a skilled fighter, and is also noted to be a talented artist.

 Athanasia al Ghul

-Athanasia al Ghul is a character featured in the Injustice 2 prequel comics and does not appear in the Prime Earth continuity.
+Athanasia al Ghul is a character featured in the Injustice 2 prequel comic, who does not exist in the Prime Earth continuity.
 She is the daughter of Bruce Wayne and Talia al Ghul, sister of Damian Wayne, and granddaughter of Ra's al Ghul.
 Athanasia is the secret daughter of Talia and Bruce and raised by Talia without Bruce's or even Damian's knowledge.
-While Talia allowed Damian to become a hero and work with his father for a time, Talia kept Athanasia a secret from her father and raised her as a member of the League of Assassins.
+While Talia allowed Damian to become a hero and work with his father for a time, she kept Athanasia a secret from her father and raised her as a member of the League of Assassins.